-Our capital requirements depend on a variety of factors, including but not limited to, the rate of increase or decrease in our existing business base; the success, timing and amount of investment required to bring new products to market; revenue growth or decline; and potential acquisitions.
+Our capital requirements depend on a variety of factors, including the rate of increase or decrease in our existing business base; the success, timing and amount of investment required to bring new products to market; revenue growth or decline; and potential acquisitions.
 We believe that we have the financial resources necessary to meet our liquidity and capital requirements for the next 12 months, including funds needed for working capital.

-As of May 1, 2016, our total stockholders' equity was \$540.0 million.
-At that date we also had approximately \$216.0 million in cash and temporary investments, and \$252.3 million of borrowings, net of debt discount.
+As of July 31, 2016, our total stockholders' equity was \$552.0 million.
+At that date we also had approximately \$238.9 million in cash and cash equivalents, and \$247.7 million of borrowings, net of debt discount.